Fujinrock/cssff/README.md

 - And more...

 ## Support
 cssff is only for Windows, and it only supports demos that are compatible with CS:S v34 (build 4044).
-Demos from the Steam version or v77 of CS:S are NOT supported.
-This is because the program was meant for editors/moviemakers to help them find new content for their projects, and CS:S versions past v34 have never been popular for that purpose.
+Demos from the current Steam version or Orange Box versions of CS:S are NOT supported.
+This is because the program is meant to help editors/moviemakers find new content for their projects, and CS:S versions past v34 have never been popular for that purpose.

 ## How to build
 The project should not require any outside libraries, but C++ 20 features are used.
 A solution file for Visual Studio 2022 is included, which can be used to build the project.
 When building, the target platform should be set to Win32 (x86).